 Flying cars could ease urban traffic roars, help commutation in remote islands or mountainous areas at times of disasters, and can be used in the tourism industry. – Hiroshige Seko, Japan’s Economy Minister

 Other companies like Volkswagen AG, Daimler AG and Chinese carmaker Geely Automobile Holdings Ltd. who are also proposing for this new form of transportation has not yet announced their final plan to develop flying cars.

-This new technology would definitely need approvals from several regulators before making its head start and this might take many years.
+This new technology would need approvals from several regulators before making its head start, which might take many years.
 Though the new technology will help in faster commute, safety standards are a must without which commuters will hesitate to embrace.

 Boeing is setting itself with all standards to sell flying taxis in the next Decade.